-Based on the data and assumptions used in its last impairment test, the Corporation believes that there are no significant amounts of long-lived assets with finite useful lives, or goodwill and intangible assets with indefinite useful lives on its books at this time that present a significant risk of impairment in the near future.
+Based on the data and assumptions used in its last impairment test, the Corporation believes that there is no significant amount of long-lived assets with finite useful lives, or goodwill and intangible assets with indefinite useful lives on its books at this time that present a significant risk of impairment in the near future.

-The net book value of goodwill as at December 31, 2015 was \$2.68 billion, and the net book value of intangible assets with indefinite useful lives as at December 31, 2015 was \$776.7 million.
+The net book value of goodwill as at December 31, 2016 was \$2.73 billion, and the net book value of intangible assets with indefinite useful lives as at December 31, 2016 was \$781.5 million.